secretstartups/handbook/content/handbook/product/ux/ux-resources/designers-guide-to-data.md

 For example:

-> We believe `storing information about how an incident was resolved, how long the resolution took, and what the outcome was in a way that’s easy` for `engineers responsible for incident management` to access will achieve `a 20% faster resolution time for incidents`.
+> We believe `storing information about how an incident was resolved, how long the resolution took, and what the outcome was in a way that's easy` for `engineers responsible for incident management` to access will achieve `a 20% faster resolution time for incidents`.

 Here are possible ways one could use data to understand whether `a 20% faster resolution time for incidents` was achieved or not: